aspnet/AzureSignalR-samples/samples/AuthRefreshSample/Serverless/Management/README.md

 Leave the client connected.
 Approximately every 90 seconds, it obtains a new application token and posts it to `/chat/refresh`; the Management SDK updates the existing connection and returns a new service access token.
 The connection ID does not change.

 The sample enables authentication refresh through `NegotiationOptions.EnableAuthenticationRefresh`, configures a one-hour maximum service-token lifetime, and passes the application ticket's absolute expiration separately through `NegotiationOptions.AuthenticationExpiresOn`.
+Refresh uses `RefreshConnectionAuthenticationOptions` to provide the new expiration, projected user and role claims, and the same one-hour service-token maximum.
 Because the demo application token expires in two minutes, the Management SDK mints the service token with the shorter remaining application-authentication lifetime.

+The refresh endpoint maps an unknown connection to `404 connection_not_found`, a blocked or different user to `403 permission_change_rejected`, invalid expiration to `400 invalid_expiration`, and unexpected service failures to `500 internal_server_error`.

 Type `/refresh` in the client to refresh authentication manually.